If you want to teach in China, you must have a TEFL certificate. And to get a certificate, you need to complete a TEFL course.

 - Combined (online and face to face).

-While you can complete your course 100% online, we suggest a combined course.
+However, it's worth considering a combined course.
 A 120-hour combined course typically has 100 hours of online study and 20 hours of face-to-face practise.

 Can I do a TEFL course in China in person?

-Yes, you can.
 We understand that online and combined courses don’t suit everyone, and that’s why we can arrange an in-country TEFL course in China for you.

 A face-to-face TEFL course in China is a great way to meet like-minded travellers, and an awesome way to start your teaching adventure.